abdulsamadayoade/bella/README.md

 # Bella
-A multi-pages website for a hotel
+A multi-pages website for a hotel.

+The project is ongoing.....